Advice for Victims of Fraud And Scams

 - What scams should I be on guard for?

-- Can I get my money back?
+- Can I recover my money?

-- How do I keep myself safe?
+- What can I do to keep myself safe?

 Cifas Markers: Understanding the Two Types